kananikhushi/Sweet-Shop-Management-System/README.md

 Fully integrated and styled HTML + CSS UI (no JavaScript used)

 # Technical Stack
-Backend: Python 3.x with Flask
+Backend: Python with Flask
-Frontend: HTML5, CSS3 (No JavaScript used)
+Frontend: HTML, CSS (No JavaScript used)
 Data Storage: In-memory dictionary (dict) for sweets & session-based cart
 Testing: unittest module for test-driven development